renovatebot/renovate/docs/usage/configuration-options.md

 ## milestone

-If set to the number of an existing milestone, the milestone will be added to the PR.
+If set to the number of an existing milestone, Renovate will add that milestone to its PR.
-This will only be done once on PR creation.
+Renovate will only add a milestone when it _creates_ the PR.

 For example: